Elaine Paige on Sunday: History

 Elaine Paige on Sunday began broadcasting from 5 September 2004 in a 1.00 pm to 2.30 pm slot.
+Her first interview for the show was with Elton John.
 In March 2009, the BBC announced the show would be extended by thirty minutes.
 The extended show began airing from 5 April with an ABBA special and featured interviews with Benny Andersson and Björn Ulvaeus.

 Paige has interviewed many people from the world of musicals, films and television, including Marvin Hamlisch, Cameron Mackintosh, Tim Rice, Whoopi Goldberg, Liza Minnelli, Bette Midler and Barry Manilow.
 In 2009, Elaine Paige on Sunday celebrated five years on air.
 Paige commented "The last five years have flown by and I'd like to thank the listeners for their unstinting support."
 In 2011, The Stage's Matthew Hemley joined the show to discuss the latest theatre news.
-That same year saw Don Black and Dame Barbara Windsor fill in for Paige, while she played Carlotta Campion in Follies on Broadway.
+That same year saw Don Black and Barbara Windsor fill in for Paige, while she played Carlotta Campion in Follies in America.
 Paige returned in December for three festive specials.

 Elaine Paige on Sunday celebrated its 10th anniversary in 2014.
 Since 2015, Paige has presented a special programme covering the Tony Awards from New York City, which includes highlights of the musical performances and interviews with nominees and hosts.
 On 20 June 2019, it was announced that Elaine Paige on Sunday would be streamed every week on Broadway.com from 23 June.
 On 11 April 2021, her show was cancelled for the first time due to the death of Prince Philip, Duke of Edinburgh.

+Paige celebrated the show's 20th anniversary in 2024.
+Reflecting on how she came to present the show, she stated "I didn't know the first thing about broadcasting when they offered me a pilot.
+I thought, 'well, I'll give it about six months' and here we are 20 years later."
+The 20th anniversary show included the usual stage and screen music, with "surprises" and "a good look back."
+Paige felt Elaine Paige on Sunday helped make musicals "cool again" and allowed listeners, especially men, to admit that they liked them.